 Let’s list the places covered by this ticket: Qoricancha Museum (only), Casa Garcilaso Museum, Museum of Contemporary Art (no entrance ticket at the entrance door), Pachacuteq Monument (no entrance ticket at the entrance door), Tipon Archaeological Site, Folk Art Museum, Qosqo Center of Native Art, Pikillacta Ruins.

-This partial ticket includes 04 places.
-These tourist attractions do locate in the Sacred Valley.
-If you are thinking of doing the Sacred Valley tour, this is the ticket you have to buy.
+This partial ticket includes four places.
+These tourist attractions are located in the Sacred Valley.
+If you are considering going on the Sacred Valley tour, this is the ticket you must buy.
 Let’s list the places covered by this ticket:

 At the main ticket office of Cosituc Cusco Av el Sol 103, half a block from the main square of Cusco.
 Or at any entrance door of the site included in the ticket.